The best after-school activities for children to keep boredom at bay before bedtime

 Updated on

-Best balancing board after-school activities: Size M Balance and Motor Skills Board - Buy here at Decathlon.
+Best balance board: Size M Balance and Motor Skills Board - Buy here at Decathlon.

-Best screen-free after-school activities: Yoto Player: Buy here at Yoto.
+Best screen-free after-school activity: Yoto Player: Buy here at Yoto.

 Best tilt and spin: Kids Mini Top: Buy here at The Range.

-Best multisensory: Number BubbleBrix: Buy here at Learning Resource Centre.
+Best multisensory toy: Number BubbleBrix: Buy here at Learning Resource Centre.

-You can break up after school hours between watching their favourite show on TV with some educational games, puzzles and sensory input activities.
-So when you're shopping for all your back-to-school supplies, remember to shop for some of our back-to-school activities.
+You can break up after-school hours between watching their favourite show on TV with some educational games, puzzles, and sensory input activities.
+So when you're shopping for all your back-to-school supplies, remember to shop for some of our favourite after-school toys and games, too.

-While this can't be left outside, it's a great toy to let your child play with in the garden!
-They can use it as a bridge, a mini slide and can even practise their balancing skills.
-They can even relax on it with their teddies.
-The Size M Balance and Motor Skills Board is such a simple toy, but the play possibilities are endless.
+A balance board is a great idea for after-school play - it'll engage their physical and mental senses, as the balancing takes a lot of focus.
+While this balance board can't be left outside, it's still a great toy to play with in the garden, or to just keep indoors.
+You can use it as a bridge, a mini slide, and to practise their balancing skills.
+It's also a great idea to sit on with their soft toys while reading a book.
+The Size M Balance and Motor Skills Board looks simple, but the play possibilities are endless.

-Our writer said: "My 6-year-old loves the balance board.
+M&B writer Sam said: "My six-year-old loves the balance board.
 He uses it to stand and rock on, as a bridge for his cars and even to sit on to play games.
 He sits and rocks himself, and I've noticed that it really helps him release some of his energy as he likes to move around, so for him to sit and rock it's a really great support."

 Pros